HJPearson/TCP-Socket-Messaging/README.md

 - make <br>
 You should then have two executables, server and client, for you to run in separate terminal windows. <br>

 If you are on Windows, I don't think this code will work for you.
-I could be wrong, but I think there are some differences with sys/socket.h.
+I could be wrong, but I think there are some differences with sys/socket.h in Windows.